exis-io/exis-io.github.io/pages/samples/Samples.md

 If you don't have cocoapods installed, now would be a good time.
 Follow the instructions on the home page from the link above.
 Cocoapods relies on [RubyGems](https://rubygems.org/pages/download), a dependency manager for the ruby language.
 You'll need that too.

 In order to install riffle you'll first have to create a `Podfile`.
 This is a simple text file that lists dependencies in Ruby.
 You can either use your favorite text editor for this or the built in TextEdit app available in OSX.
 The example below shows TextEdit.
-Be cafeul-- if you use TextEdit you'll need to convet it to *plaintext* before saving it.
+Be careful-- if you use TextEdit you'll need to convert it to *plaintext* before saving it.

 Enter this into the `Podfile`: